 We were told that the Florida Keys weren’t really known for their beaches.
 Well, we’re beach people and hearing that turned it into a mission to find a good beach on this beautiful island chain.
 Well, we found quite a few Florida Keys beaches that satisfied our needs and then some.
-Here are our top 10 beaches in the Keys.

 Here is a map of where they are located.
 Driving from one end of the keys to the other can take 2 hours.
 So we recommend using google maps to determine how far you will be from the beach!